dxos-deprecated/devtools/README.md

 ## Instalation

-1. Grab an artifact from the latest build.
+1. Grab a build from the latest release.
 1. Unzip it.
 1. Enable developer mode in chrome.
 1. Load unpacked extension.